hynek/characteristic/CONTRIBUTING.rst

   If a feature is not tested or documented, it doesn’t exist.
 - Obey `PEP 8`_ and `PEP 257`_.
 - Write `good commit messages`_.
-- Ideally, squash_ your commits, i.e. make your pull requests just one commit.

 .. note::
    If you have something great but aren’t sure whether it adheres -- or even can adhere -- to the rules above: **please submit a pull request anyway**!